 Leave money in current plan

 Each 401(k) plan has a document called a Summary Plan Description (SPD).
 The SPD will describe what investment funds are included and what the expense ratios are for those funds.
 401(k) plans also offer a fee disclosure document, which explains the costs of the plan to participants.
+These documents are important to review as part of your decision.

 Leaving your money in a 401(k) offers two additional benefits: